upleveled/express-guest-list-api-memory-data-store/README.md

 6. In the "Entrypoint" field near the bottom of the page, select `index.ts` and click "Deploy Project"
 7. After successful deployment, a "Success" page will appear - click "Go to Project" to open the project overview

-The API can be accessed at the first URL under "Production Deployment" in the project overview (ends with `.deno.dev`).
+The API can be accessed at the second URL under "Production Deployment" in the project overview (ends with `.deno.dev`).

 ## Related